tuffylock/linetap/README.md

 Features include:

-- [ ] User signup, login, and authentication
+- [ ] User registration, authenticationsign, and sign in/sign out
 - [ ] Browser input compared to source material as you type, with real-time feedback
 - [ ] Cursor input returns to beginning of word or word group when a mistake is made
 - [ ] Simple upload of source material